 Fauna and flora inhabiting and growing in the biotope are introduced in the following page.

 - Note 1：

-- Species with extremely high risk of extinction in the near future in the wild.
+- Category for species with a very high risk of extinction in the wild in the very near future.